Fausto-Korpsvart/Gruvbox-GTK-Theme/README.md

 | Theme-Name-BL-LB     | Theme `Borderless` decoration and `Legacy Buttons` in Windows |
 | Theme-Name-BL-GS     | Theme `Borderless` decoration for `Gnome Shell`              |

-## More themes based on Neovim colour schemes.
+## Looking for other themes with Neovim colour schemes?

 | Neovim Colorschemes for GTK   | Source                                                       | Package                                   |
 | ----------------------------- | ------------------------------------------------------------ | ----------------------------------------- |